Are you getting ready for the summer? Here’s a new free pattern for a crochet summer top that you can make yourself.

 I provided a chart which you can use to calculate exactly how big or small each square should be based on your measurements.
 When making the swatch, try to get those measurements.
 Keep in mind that the sewing will add some extra space between the squares.

-Lastly, if you’d like me to tell you when I publish new patterns, just sign up for my updates and I’ll let you know.
+If you’d like me to tell you when I publish new patterns, just sign up for my updates and I’ll let you know.

 Thank you so much for your kindness and I hope I’ll see you around here!